 Having oscillating fans inside grow tents can be very helpful for two reasons.
 Firstly they help eliminate any “hot spots” inside the grow tent by circulating air.
 Secondly, having a breeze on your plants can make them stronger.
 Plants that are gently dancing in the breeze will develop stronger stems and branches from the constant movement of air.

 Cannabis Grow Lights

 The biggest culprit to increase temperature inside your weed grow tent are your grow lights.

 There are two common grow lights used for growing cannabis indoors; HIDs and LEDs

-HID (High Intensity Discharge) are the most common grow lights used for cannabis cultivation because they have been around the longest.
+HID (High Intensity Discharge) are the most common grow lights used for cannabis lighting cultivation because they have been around the longest.
 HID grow lights require a lot of energy but they give off a lot of high quality light.
 They also have a tendency to get quite warm while they are running.
 The bulbs themselves will get quite hot but the ballast that powers them will also get hot.
 The nice thing about ballast though is that they can be wired outside the grow tent and not add to the heat from the grow tent lights This excess heat will build up while the grow lights are on.

 Led Grow Lights